Privacy Policy

 11. Cookies and local device storage

 Some data is stored locally on your device using browser storage (localStorage) to provide a faster experience and keep progress data available offline.
 This includes reading preferences, pronunciation scores, and practice word history.
-This data never leaves your device unless you explicitly use a backup or sync feature.
-You can clear this data at any time through your browser settings.
+Some of this data — in particular pronunciation and paragraph-level reading assessments— is also synchronised to our servers so that progress is preserved across devices and survives a browser cache clear.
+See Section 8 for retention details.
+You can clear the on-device copy at any time through your browser settings, and you can request deletion of the server-side copy from your account.

 12. Third-party services